HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 Cooperative Game Theory
 ^^^^^^^^^^^^^^^^^^^^^^^

-Shapley values originate from **cooperative game theory** and provide a fair way to determine how much each player contributed to a shared outcome.
+Shapley values originate from **cooperative game theory** and provide a principled way to determine how much each player contributed to a shared outcome.

 The most important concepts are:

 * A **player** is a participant in the game.
-* A **coalition** is any subset of players working together.
+* A **coalition** :math:`S` is any subset of players working together.
-* The **coalition value** describes what a group of players achieves together.
+* The **coalition value** :math:`v(S)` describes what that group achieves.
 * A player's **marginal contribution** describes how much the coalition value increases or decreases when that player joins.
-* The **Shapley value** summarizes the player's marginal contributions to determine the player's overall contribution.
+* The **Shapley value** combines these marginal contributions to determine the player's overall contribution.

-The important idea is that a player's contribution may depend on which other players are already part of the coalition.
-Shapley values account for this by considering the player's contribution in all possible situations.
+The important idea is that a player's contribution can depend on which other players are already part of the coalition.
+Shapley values account for this by considering the player's contribution across all possible situations.

 Players, Coalitions, and Coalition Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^